 In this article, you will get the entire information regarding the molecular geometry of NH3 like its Lewis structure, electron geometry, hybridization, bond angles, and molecular shape.
 First of all, let’s start with the basics.
 Here I am going to show you a step-by-step explanation of the Lewis structure!

 Lewis Structure of NH3

-So, this is the Lewis structure for NH3.
-You will see it drawn a lot as a structural formula.
-That is going to look like this right here.
-Here, these electrons are represented by a line.
-And that’s it.
+And this is the Lewis structure for NH3.
+Here, notice one thing that it is a lot of a structural formula.
+All the electrons are represented by a line, and that’s it.
 It is the NH3.

 NH3 Hybridization – SP3

 To know about the hybridization of Ammonia, look at the regions around the Nitrogen.
 That’s the unbonded electron pairs and then the Sigma bonds.
 So, here we have an unbonded electron bond and three sigma bonds.
 Thus, these four regions make Ammonia SP3 hybridized because we have S and three Ps that are being hybridized around the Nitrogen atom.
 The hydrogen atoms are just S orbitals which will overlap with those SP3 orbitals, so that’s it.
 That is the hybridization of NH3.

 In NH3, the bond angles are 107 degrees.
 It is close to the tetrahedral angle which is 109.5 degrees.
 But it is 107 degrees because the bonding pair occupies less space than the nonbonding pair.